ChristophWurst/ChristophWurst.github.io/_posts/2018-05-15-sentry-js-reports.md

 version, Nextcloud will soon ask you to update to 2.0.0.

+The configuration requires a small change, so please take a look at the [admin docs](https://github.com/ChristophWurst/nextcloud_sentry/blob/master/doc/admin.md#configuration) after the update.

 If you have any questions, discovered a bug or want to request a new feature, feel free to create a ticket [on GitHub](https://github.com/ChristophWurst/nextcloud_sentry/issues/new/choose).